bbalganjjm/natural_js/docs/v2/framework-error.md

 # Pitfalls

-`mountPage`, `createRows`, and `createCommunicator` now export runtime functions from their role entries.
-The `./ui` entry remains type-only; importing its Form or Grid handle type does not add runtime behavior.
+`mountPage`, `createRows`, `createCommunicator`, `bindForm`, and `bindGrid` are runtime exports from their role entries.
+Import Form/Grid handle names with `import type`; their pilot implementations do not yet include the full M5 rule catalog.

 # Examples